12Riana/Calc_Transport_EoL/README.md

 1. User may add more power stations, recycling hub, or suppliers that have not listed in this project in order to provide more options of places and make this project more reliable for real life scenario.
 2. This project still apply many assumptions in order to simplify the cost calculation.
 User can improve the work in this project by removing some assumptions if they have valid data to substitute the number provided in the assumptions.
 3. User can add other aspects that can be considered in transportation costs other than what is used in this project, e.g., truck maintenance costs.
+4. Note that not all suppliers would willing to buy extracted materials from recycle solar panel.
+Hence, user can filter out and adjust suppliers list to make sure that the list only includes suppliers that are willing to buy the recoverable materials from solar PV waste.